 Cervical Cancer: Cervical cancer is the growth of abnormal cells in the lining of a female’s cervix.
 The most common symptoms of cervical cancer can include vaginal bleeding between periods, heavier periods, bleeding and pain after intercourse.
 The most common cause of cervical cancer is the infection of the human papillomavirus (HPV) and is often detected in a routine cervical cancer screening test.

-Bone Cancer: Bone cancer is cancer that begins in the bones and there are more than 30 different types of bone cancer.
-The most common symptoms of bone cancer is pain in the bones and joints.
+Bone Cancer: Bone cancer is cancer that begins in the bones.
+There are more than 30 different types of bone cancer.
+The most common symptom of bone cancer is pain in the bones and joints.
 Some of the causes of bone cancer can include radiotherapy and genetic factors.

 Myeloma: Myeloma is a type of blood cancer that develops from plasma cells in someone’s bone marrow.
 The most common symptoms of myeloma may include bone pain, tiredness or frequent infections.
-Although the causes of myeloma are unknown and isn’t considered hereditary.
+Although the causes of myeloma are unknown, it is not considered hereditary.

-Lung Cancer: Lung cancer is the growth and abnormal cell growth in someone’s lungs.
+Lung Cancer: Lung cancer is the growth of abnormal cells in someone’s lungs.
 Lung cancer is the leading cause of cancer death in Australia.
 Some of the most common symptoms of lung cancer may include shortness of breath, coughing, chest pain and loss of appetite.
-The most common causes of lung cancer include second-hand smoke, tobacco smoke and family history.
+The most common causes of lung cancer include second-hand smoke, tobacco smoking and family history.

 Brain Tumours: Brain tumours are a form of brain cancer with almost 40 major types.
 The most common symptoms of a brain tumour include headaches, seizures, loss of balance and nausea.
-There are factors which can increase your risk of brain cancer including inherited and genetic conditions.
+There are factors that can increase your risk of brain cancer, including inherited and genetic conditions.